datastaxdevs/workshop-ai-as-api/README.md

 as soon as the rest of the API is loaded.
 Then, the model will live as a global variable accessible from the various endpoint functions.

+**Note**: have a look at the class in `AIModel.py`: there is nothing specific to spam classification there.
+Indeed, this is a widely **reusable class**, that can load and expose any text classifier based on a similar tokenizer-then-predict structure as it is.

 ### Inspect the full API

 You can now stop the minimal API (Ctrl-C in its console) and get ready to start